FAIMER logo

 United States

 Dr. Dalal is a pulmonary critical care sleep medicine physician at Beaumont Health, Michigan.
 He has served as a respiratory course co-director for M1 students for the last seven years for the Oakland University William Beaumont (OUWB) School of Medicine.
-He also works as Associate Program Director for the Pulmonary Critical Care Fellowship.
-He received the Teacher of the Year Award for seven years in a row at Beaumont Health, and the Clinical Educator Award from OUWB School of Medicine twice.
+He also works as Program Director for the Pulmonary Critical Care Fellowship.
+He received the Teacher of the Year Award seven years in a row at Beaumont Health, and the Clinical Educator Award from OUWB School of Medicine twice.
 His medical educational interests spread over the continuum of undergraduate medical education, graduate medical education, and continuing medical education.
-As a course director he is constantly involved in writing and modifying questions for mid-term exams, weekly quizzes, and final exams.
+As a course director, he is constantly involved in writing and modifying questions for mid-term exams, weekly quizzes, and final exams.
 He serves as member of the Exam Question Review Committee for OUWB Medicine.

-He serves as mentor for several organizations including FAIMER, the Alliance for Academic Internal Medicine and the American College of Physicians apart from serving at his local institutes.
+He serves as mentor for several organizations including FAIMER, the Alliance for Academic Internal Medicine, and the American College of Physicians apart from serving at his local institutes.

 International FAIMER Institute 2010 Fellow